-- It filters estimates data to ensure a consistent representation of the current grid which serves as a base condition for further analyses such as Security Analysis (SA) Contingency Analysis (CA) and - 2.
-It provides filteredestimated, near real-time data to PJM system operators to eliminate metering inconsistencies and inaccuracies (for example, multiple voltage measurements at a bus are reconciled, etc.).
+- 1. It filters data to ensure a consistent representation of the current grid which serves as a base condition for further analyses such as Contingency Analysis (CA) and - It provides filtered, near real-time data to PJM system operators to eliminate metering inconsistencies and inaccuracies (for example, multiple voltage measurements at a bus are reconciled, etc.).